You're not lazy. You're not weak-willed. You're not fundamentally broken.

 Bottom Line

-The solution isn't more willpower—it's precision interventions:
+The solution isn't more willpower—it's precision interventions that work with your brain's circuitry:

 Optimize the foundation: Sleep, stress, cognitive energy